Bonfire Night safety

 West Yorkshire Fire and Rescue Service District Commander for Bradford, Martin Speed, said: "The Bonfire season is often the busiest time of year for the fire service and we will be working with our partners to ensure it passes as safely as possible.

 "Firefighters deal with a lot of nuisance bonfires at this time of year which can get out of hand and quickly spread to buildings.
-The public can help us by clearwyfring away any rubbish in gardens or near your home which could be targeted by arsonists.
+The public can help us by clearing away any rubbish in gardens or near your home which could be targeted by arsonists.

 "Also, if you have youngsters, speak to them about the dangers of fire and fireworks.
 The best thing to do is go to an organised event where there is a professional display."